electronsandstuff/ParetoBench/README.md

+# Testing
+Tests are written with the pytest framework.
+They can be run by calling `pytest` from the base of this repo with the package installed.

 # Parameter Naming Conventions
 To help standardize the code in this package, the following naming convention is used for parameters.